anionic/jpl-nav/docs/TutorialMultithreaded.md

 For sure, you do not want to see this... :-)

-## Passing Around Queries Across Threads
+## Passing queries between threads

 Passing Queries around threads is dangerous, due to the way that these are associated to Prolog engines attached the the thread a query is running on.
 Unless really needed, I recommend not doing so; it is best to duplicate the query.